blynkkk/blynk_Issues/README.md

 - Email that you are using to log in.
 - Web dashboard or App?
 - OS name and version
-- If the issue is related to mobile apps, send logs from the app.
+- If the issue is related to mobile apps, send logs from the app:

   - Android: Main menu - About - Send logs
   - iOS: turn on logging in the Settings - Apps - Blynk.
 Then in the app: Main menu - About - Send logs

 - Actual Result and Expected Result.
+- If the issue is related to Blynk.Edgent, include a snippet of your code.
+Plase use the markdown syntax for code blocks.